-Under the terms of the Royalty Agreement in the Definitive Agreement, the Company will carry out the following:
+Under the terms of the Royalty Agreement in the Definitive Agreement, the Company will pay the following:

 - i.
 Pay a 3% NSR royalty on the disposition of all minerals produced from the Hood River Property; - ii.
-Make advance royalty payments totaling \$500,000 (final \$125,000 paid on February 25, 2021); - iii.
+Make advance royalty payments totaling \$500,000 (paid); - iii.
 Offer the vendor a right of conveyance if the Company abandons the Hood River Property; and - iv.
 Maintain the Hood River Property in good standing during the conveyance period.